Loudness Normalization: The Future of File-Based Playback

 Adaptive Inverse Filtration

 Adaptive inverse filtration is based on the adaptive spectral correction algorithm, also known as adaptive spectral smoothing.
-It suppresses strong periodic noises from electrical pick-ups or mechanical vibrations, thus recovering speech and equalizing the signal.
+It suppresses strong periodic noise from electrical pickups or mechanical vibrations, thereby recovering speech and equalizing the signal.

-It amplifies weaker signal components and suppresses the stronger ones at the same time.
-The average spectrum, therefore, tends to approach the flat spectrum, enhancing the speech signal and improving its intelligibility.
+It amplifies weaker signal components while suppressing stronger ones.
+The average spectrum, therefore, tends toward a flat spectrum, enhancing the speech signal and improving its intelligibility.
 Broadband noises, however, usually become stronger, making signal perception less comfortable.

 This means that you should strive to strike a balance between noise reduction and speech perception.